 Visitors to Cuba from almost every country, including the United States, need a Cuban Tourist Card (sometimes called a Cuba Visa) to enter the country.
-When traveling on Southwest, this is how you get one.
+When traveling on Southwest, this is how you get a Cuba visa.

 The following guidelines are for those who have purchased airline tickets to Cuba on Southwest.
 If you’re traveling on a different airline, one of the following articles will be more helpful: